IndieKernel/indiekernel.github.io/content/posts/game-development-optimization.md

 ## Are compilers better than us ?

-You may have ear that optimization is useless as compilers, in the most cases, *do a better job* than us so the effort you'll put in optimization is a big waste.
+You may have ear that optimization is useless as compilers, in the most cases, *do a better job* than us so the effort you'll put in it is a big waste.

 There is only **one correct point** here: compilers are, in most cases, better than us, **now**.